Oviya-05/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

       *	Library: Select the one you created.

       *	Cell: Give the experiment name Ex: Inverter ViewSchematic
       *	Type: Schematic press OK
       •	Add the required components from the libraries and make the connections.

-      *	Go to instance fixed menu or use shortcut key “I” from keypad to go instances

-      *	Click on browse.
-This opens the library browser

-      *	Now select the appropriate library for components like
+      *Go to instance fixed menu or use shortcut key “I” from the keypad to go instances *Click on browse.
+This opens the library browser *Now select the appropriate library for components like *Gpdk45 ------------------------nmos1v, pmos1v

-      *	Gpdk45 ------------------------nmos1v, pmos1v

-      *	Create Input and Output pins
+      *Create Input and Output pins

-      *	Make the connections by using fixed narrow wire key

-      *	Click Check and Save button
+      *Make the connections by using fixed narrow wire key *Click Check and Save button

 ![WhatsApp Image 2025-03-06 at 9 44 58 AM](https://github.com/user-attachments/assets/30413b67-80c0-4475-8d7e-299691fe5b1f)